 Further information about the governing body can be seen in Role of Editorial Board or Managing Committee.

 All UTS ePRESS publications are peer reviewed by experts and scholars in the relevant field or discipline.

-UTS ePRESS publications will generally use double blind peer review (two expert reviewers are used; both the reviewer and the author are anonymous).
-Exceptions may be made where this is not the accepted norm within the publication’s discipline or field of research and practice.
+UTS ePRESS publications use double blind peer review (where at least two expert reviewers are used and the reviewers and author are anonymous).
+Alternative peer review processes (such as single blind review or editorial group review) may be used where this is an accepted practice within a particular publication’s discipline or field of research and practice.
 The peer review process must be objective, fair and thorough.

-Peer reviewers must declare any potential conflict of interest and are expected to excuse themselves where a conflict occurs.
-Conflicts of interest include an overlap in roles between editor, reviewer and author.
+Peer reviewers must declare any potential conflict of interest and, unless exceptional circumstances prevail, will decline further involvement where a conflict occurs.
+Conflicts of interest can include a direct knowledge of, or relationship with, a potential author, or an overlap in roles between editor, reviewer and author.

-Journal Editors are expected to consider conflicts of interest when a manuscript is submitted by a member of their editorial team or editorial advisory board.
+Journal Editors will consider conflicts of interest when a manuscript is submitted by a member of their editorial team or editorial advisory board.
 In such cases a co-editor or an external trusted expert will be asked to act as editor for that article and oversee the peer review process.

 UTS ePRESS applies appropriate technology and assessment techniques to identify publication fraud and research misconduct in submitted works, such as plagiarism, citation manipulation and falsification of data or research.

 iThenticate plagiarism screening software is now used on all submissions to UTS ePRESS prior to peer review.
 Strict peer review and editorial processes are in place to detect plagiarism or examples of academic misconduct.